-Xerox has launched a new business in 3D Printing and Digital Manufacturing – one of our critical pillars of innovation – because we recognize that AM technology can fundamentally revolutionize manufacturing and supply chains with respect to speed, resiliency, and total cost of ownership.
+We recognize that AM technology can fundamentally revolutionize manufacturing and supply chains with respect to speed, resiliency, and total cost of ownership.
 PARC is working on the AI software, materials, and processes that integrate with hardware to produce high-quality production parts with integrity and density, creating a unique value proposition.

 We strive to enable businesses and product designers to realize the value of AM without having to master everything there is to know about materials and processes.

 The manufacturing world is undergoing a profound transformation based on new design technologies and the introduction of intricate new materials.
 It remains challenging for businesses to make informed decisions about where, when, and why AM is the right technology to invest in.
 Decision making pits the value proposition of AM against high costs of a) integrating AM technologies into global supply chains and b) acquiring specialized knowledge about coupled relationships between materials, processes, and designs.
 The difficulty in predicting quality and cost can slow adoption – and this is where PARC’s AI can really propel things forward.

 Building the computational backbone for 21st century manufacturing